UK to probe lawmaker's claim she was fired over Muslim faith

 The “partygate” allegations have infuriated many in Britain, who were barred from meeting up with friends and family for months in 2020 and 2021 to curb the spread of COVID-19.
 They are being investigated by a senior civil servant, Sue Gray, whose report, expected this week, will be a pivotal moment for the prime minister.

+Gray has interviewed Downing Street staff, looked at office records and on Monday was speaking to Dominic Cummings, a former top Johnson aide who has become a loud critic of the prime minister since leaving Downing Street.

 Ghani’s allegation comes after another Conservative legislator, William Wragg, accused party whips of intimidating and blackmailing members of Parliament to ensure they supported the government.
-Wragg says he is meeting with police this week to discuss his claims.
+Wragg says he met with police on Monday to discuss his claims.

-A handful of Conservative lawmakers have called for Johnson to resign.
+Wragg is one of a handful of Conservative lawmakers calling for Johnson to resign.
 If Gray’s report is highly critical, more may be emboldened to call for a no-confidence vote in Johnson that could result in his ouster.

 Even if he makes it through the week, many Conservatives have decided Johnson’s days in office are numbered, and weakness at the top is letting party divisions spill into the open.